Dielectric Insulation Coatings: Electrogard

 Why Choose Floorkrete® Dielectric Flooring?

-Here are the top reasons we are one of the best in the market:
+Top reasons why we're among the best in the market:

-• Our team of experts is well-versed in applying industrial dielectric flooring in different industrial setups.
+• Expert Application: Our team is highly experienced in installing industrial dielectric flooring across diverse industrial settings.

 1. Electrogard® ELI: Epoxy based two/three component high solid content dielectric floor coatings for long durability of more than 20 years